DKN-lab/phz_eDNA_2019/code/figures/supplement/Fig_S6/phz2019_Fig_S6.md

 <img src="phz2019_Fig_S6_files/figure-html/unnamed-chunk-1-1.png" width="672" style="display: block; margin: auto;" />

-Above we generated the linear models on the fly for plotting, but let's actually generate those models so that we can look at the coefficients and the quality of each fit:
+Above we generated the linear models on the fly for plotting, but let's actually generate those models so that we can look at the quality of each fit.
+These R squared values will be added to each panel in illustrator.

 ```r